With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 This state provides gracious guidelines; therefore, New Mexico makes it easy to reside in tiny homes, whether prefabricated or built on-site.

-The state has specific rules such as the ceiling height should not exceed 7 ft, the main room should measure around 70 sq. ft, and the width and length should be greater than 7 ft.
+The state has specific rules, such as the ceiling height not exceeding 7 feet, the main room measuring around 70 sq. ft, and the width and length greater than 7 feet.

 Furthermore, it is necessary to attach your tiny house to the sewer and water system.